lejinvarghese/art/src/music/README.md

 # Spotify API

 Explore my musical genres and deeper preferences using the Spotify API.
-This is rough and scrappy code.

 Your credentials should be in a `.env` file with these variables for the file to work:

 ```bash